Xiamen: Economy

 Xiamen is also the host of the China International Fair for Investment and Trade held annually in early September to attract foreign direct investment into the Chinese mainland.

 Xiamen also hold Straits Forum annually.
 The 2019 edition kicked off in the coastal city from 15 to 21 June.
 More than 10,000 people attended the annual forum this year.

 In 2023 forecast by the city government, Xiamen is aiming for 25,000 of GDP per capita measured by USD.

 Financial services

 Xiamen has highly developed banking services.
 The biggest bank is the state-owned commercial bank, Sino-foreign joint venture Xiamen International Bank, solely foreign-funded Xiamen Bank, and Xiamen Rural Commercial Bank.

 Various foreign banks that have established representative offices in Xiamen.

-There are more than 600 financial institutions in operation in Xiamen.